-‘The Andy Griffith Show’: The Barely Civil Relationship Between Two of the Show’s Stars
+‘The Andy Griffith Show’: The Barely Civil Relationship Between 2 of the Show’s Stars

 One of the most beloved comedy series in the US, The Andy Griffith Show ran for eight seasons starting in 1960.